-At the heart of your network is your fiber optic router, working behind the scenes to keep everything connected.
-While your internet service provider (ISP) determines your speed and bandwidth limits, your router can create or break your network if you choose the wrong one.
+At the heart of your home network, powers is your fiber optic router, working behind the scenes to keep everything connected.
+While your internet service provider (ISP) determines your best speed and bandwidth limits, your router can create or break your network if you choose the wrong one.

 In some cases, such as a house with more than one floor or with very large extensions, it may be necessary to install signal extenders (repeaters).